HookturnDigital/acf-theme-code/readme.txt

 At the moment it's for developer convenience, so you can easily wrap our code in your own HTML markup.
 We're open to suggestions and keen to improve the code generated based on community discussion.

+= Does this plugin support locations (like options) ?  = This plugin does not support locations, however our premium version - [ACF Theme Code Pro](https://hookturn.io/downloads/acf-theme-code-pro/) supports a range of locations rules.

 == Screenshots ==
 1. When you publish, edit or update an ACF Field Group, the code required to implement each field is displayed for you in the Theme Code section.
 Use the clipboard icon to easily copy these code blocks and paste them into your theme.